Northrop Grumman: Political contributions and governmental ties

 From 1990 to 2002, Northrop Grumman contributed $8.5 million to federal campaigns.
-According to PAC summary data compiled by Source Watch, the company gave US$1,011,260 to federal candidates in the 2005–2006 election cycle, compared to $10,612,837 given by all defense contractors in the same cycle.
+According to Political action committee (PAC) summary data compiled by Source Watch, the company gave US$1,011,260 to federal candidates in the 2005–2006 election cycle, compared to $10,612,837 given by all defense contractors in the same cycle.
 This donation amount was only behind that of General Dynamics and Lockheed Martin in the defense industry.
 The majority of the contributions, 63%, went to Republicans.
 Former Northrop Grumman Electronics Systems chief James G. Roche served as Secretary of the Air Force for two years under George W. Bush.
-Roche would eventually be nominated to head the Army, but withdrew his nomination among accusations of mismanaging a contract with Boeing and of failing to properly handle the Air Force sexual assault scandals of 2003.
+Roche would eventually be nominated to head the Army, but withdrew his nomination among accusations of mismanaging a contract with Boeing and for failing to properly handle the Air Force sexual assault scandals of 2003.
 According to CorpWatch, "at least seven former officials, consultants, or shareholders of Northrop Grumman" have held posts "in the Bush administration...including Deputy Secretary of Defense Paul Wolfowitz, Vice-Presidential Chief of Staff I. Lewis Libby, Pentagon Comptroller Dov S. Zakheim, and Sean O'Keefe, director of NASA."
 Wolfowitz and Libby have both since left the government amid scandals.

 The company engages third-party lobbying firms in jurisdictions where it has interests.
 For example, in South Australia it works with lobbying firm CMAX Communications.